RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14 2nd try.md

 Trouble seemed like they needed reliable friends and Debug was sure if she let anyone know how fragile she actually was she wouldn't be able to consider herself strong enough to be relied upon ever again.

-Since trouble hadn't stirred the whole time she had been stewing, Debug pulled out their brick of a phone and called the nurse's hotline to work out if she needed to take Trouble back to the hospital.
+Since Trouble hadn't stirred the whole time she had been stewing, Debug pulled out their brick of a phone and called the nurse's hotline to work out if she needed to take Trouble back to the hospital.

 ***